 On this episode of Gateway to Ecommerce, Denise Purtzer, ClearSale’s Vice President of Partnerships and Alliances, and Sarah Elizabeth, ClearSale’s Senior Director of Marketing, discuss a recent Sapio survey commissioned by ClearSale.
 The survey evaluated different shopper demographics and uncovered some surprising revelations about the impact of fraud prevention and false declines on the customer experience.

 In our eighth episode, we explore the effects of fraud and false declines on the customer experience.
 But first, let’s introduce you to our hosts today.

-is ClearSale’s Senior Director of Marketing and is an eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil.
+is ClearSale's Senior Senior Director, Growth Strategy (Former Senior Marketing Director) at ClearSale and is an eight-year veteran of the company who helped open ClearSale’s first full-service branch outside Brazil.
 Sarah’s an expert in planning, marketing, go-to-market strategies and sales, and she knows exactly how to drive traffic into—and down—the sales funnel.

 There’s a lot that goes into your ecommerce store — like deciding what you’re going to sell, to whom and where.
 But that’s not all you want to consider.
 You also need to think about the potential risks of selling online.

 Many consumers are still suspicious of placing online orders, worried that their personal data is going to fall into the wrong hands.
 And rightfully so.
 More than 20% of U.S. consumers alone have experienced online fraud.
 While implementing a robust fraud prevention program can help reduce that risk, it may result in others, like an increase in false declines.
 If not implemented correctly, fraud prevention systems can also:

 • Increase customer frustration by asking them to submit proof of identity